DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 An acronym is a shortened version of a phrase, often based on the first letter of each word.
 For example, WYSIWYG is the acronym for 'What You See Is What You Get'.

 #####Amazon
 A well-known online retailer of various goods, including print books and ebooks.
-Amazon also produces the Kindle and Kindle Fire e-reader devices.
+Amazon also produces the Kindle e-reader devices.

 #####Anchor
 An anchor is a specific location within a HTML web page that can be jumped to, for example by clicking on a hyperlink.